Stat-Y/ExactCoxPBD/README.md

 ### Example

-The following example demonstrates fitting a Cox model based on the exact partial likelihood:
+The following example fits a Cox model based on the exact partial likelihood:

 ```r
 library(poibin)